 The first Calgary International Film Festival (CIFF) was held in 2000 for six days, and was attended by 8,000 people.
 Now, attendance had more than quadrupled to over 35,000 for the expanded 11-day festival.

-In 2020, CIFF celebrated its 21st year, September 24 - October 4.
-The 11-day showcase of 180 multi-genre feature and short films from Canada and around the world also hosted a Behind the Screen series that emphasized unique and exciting ways for filmmakers and fans to interact.
-For the first time, our virtual cinema program was available for audiences across Alberta, Saskatchewan, and Manitoba.
+In 2021, CIFF celebrates its 22nd year, September 23 - October 3.
+The 11-day showcase of over 175 multi-genre feature and short films from Canada and around the world also hosts an Industry Week series that emphasizes unique and exciting ways for filmmakers and fans to interact.
+Our virtual cinema program returns this year for audiences across Alberta, Saskatchewan, and Manitoba.

 Calgary International Film Festival is now the largest film festival in Alberta and is the sixth-largest in Canada.
 It is also an Oscar-qualifying festival for short films, a Canadian Screen Award Qualifying festival, and was named one of "50 Film Festivals Worth the Entry Fee" in 2009, 2016, 2017, 2019 & 2020 by MovieMaker Magazine.